MMBench: Is Your Multi-modal Model an All-around Player?: Introduction

-\begin{enumerate}[label={\bf {{$\bullet$}}},,leftmargin=*,topsep=0.5ex,itemsep=-0.5ex,partopsep=0.75ex,parsep=0.75ex,partopsep=0pt,wide,labelindent=0pt] \item \textbf{Systematically-constructed Dataset}: In order to thoroughly evaluate the capacity of a VLM, we have meticulously crafted a systematic framework that encompasses three distinct levels of abilities.
-Within these defined ability levels, we have carefully curated a dataset, comprised of a total of 2,974 meticulously selected questions, which collectively cover a diverse spectrum of 20 fine-grained skills. \item \textbf{Robust Evaluation}: We introduce a novel circular evaluation strategy (\textbf{CircularEval}) to improve the robustness of our evaluation process.
-After that, \textbf{ChatGPT} is employed to match model's prediction with given choices, which can successfully extract choices even from predictions of a VLM with poor instruction-following capability. \item \textbf{Analysis and Observations}: We perform a comprehensive evaluation of 14 well-known vision-language models using MMBench, and the results are reported across various ability dimensions (refer to \Cref{fig:0-ability-performance}).
-The observations(see Sec.\ref{sec:analysis}) derived from this analysis, including the training data selection, model architecture design and fine-tuning strategy, provide insights to the research community for future exploration. \end{enumerate}
+\begin{enumerate}[label={\bf {{$\bullet$}}},,leftmargin=*,topsep=0.5ex,itemsep=-0.5ex,partopsep=0.75ex,parsep=0.75ex,partopsep=0pt,wide,labelindent=0pt] \item \textbf{Systematically-constructed Dataset}: To thoroughly evaluate the capacity of a VLM, we carefully curated a dataset comprising a total of 3,217 meticulously selected questions, covering a diverse spectrum of 20 fine-grained skills. \item \textbf{Robust Evaluation}: We introduce a novel circular evaluation strategy (CircularEval) to improve the robustness of our evaluation process.
+After that, GPT-4 is employed to match the model's prediction with given choices, which can successfully extract choices even from predictions of a VLM with poor instruction-following capability. \item \textbf{Analysis and Observations}: We perform a comprehensive evaluation of a series of well-known vision-language models using MMBench, and the evaluation results can provide insights to the research community for future improvement. \end{enumerate}